 First, find out how much CPF can take from your HDB sale proceeds

 To calculate how much money you “owe” CPF at a given point in time, log in to CPF Online Services using your Singpass, click ‘My Statement’ on the sidebar, and scroll down to Section C. Under the ‘Property’ tab, the principal amount you need to refund CPF is the ‘Net Amount Used’, while the accrued interest is under ‘Accrued Interest’.
+The sum total of ‘Net Amount Used’ and ‘Accrued Interest’ is what you need to return to your CPF account when you sell your property.

-A step-by-step example to computing your HDB sale proceeds
+A step-by-step example to computing your HDB sale proceeds:

 In order to figure out how much cash proceeds you’ll get from the sale of any given flat, you’ll need to know and factor in your sale amount, CPF principal amount, CPF accrued interest, HDB resale levy, agent commission fee, and legal fees.
-(For simplicity, the refundable option fee — from the buyer of your existing flat — has not been factored into the calculation.)
+(For simplicity, the refundable option fee—from the buyer of your existing flat—has not been factored into the calculation.)

 The illustrative example: